isabella232/projects-data/hyperparameter_tuning/non_IID_setting/README.md

     - ds: dataset from `load_tf_dataset`
     - test_split: test dataset from 1.
     - ds_info: dataset information
-    - display: True if you want to see the visual representation of the distributions.
+    - display: True if you want to display the visual representation of the distributions.

 The script will return the result of the grid search performed by the `run` function in a text file with the format `{dataset_name}_{skew_type}_{skew}_{parties}clients.txt`.
 Each file contains tuples of (test_accuracy, hyperparameter configuration), sorted in descending order by test_accuracy.

 #### `fedJAX_intervalSearch.ipynb` notebook

-What: perform interval search with FedAvg
+What: perform interval search with in a federated learning setting

 How: